maxonthegit/PPspliT/README.md

 ## Usage
 Simply click on the "Split animations" button of the PPspliT toolbar.
-Using the appropriate buttons on the same toolbar, you can choose to split slides on animation effects that are triggered by a mouse click (most common usage) or just every animation effect (this may be especially slow).
+Using the appropriate checkboxes on the same toolbar, you can choose to split slides on animation effects that are triggered by a mouse click (most common usage) or just every animation effect (this may be especially slow).
+You can also choose to preserve slide numbers during the split.

 [Usage instructions](PPspliT-howto.pdf) are also available.

+**Notice**: the add-in makes heavy use of the system clipboard.
+Therefore, it is very important that you refrain from using it during the split and that no programs interfere with the clipboard at all.

+**Warning**: running the add-in will modify your presentation.
+Even though it is generally possible to revert the changes using the undo feature (Ctrl+Z), it is strongly advised to work on a copy of the original slide deck to avoid losing your work by accidentally overwriting it with the split presentation.

-Note that it may take a while for the processing to complete.
+It may take a while for the split process to complete.
 If you are wondering
 1. why so much code and
 2. why does it take so long to split animations